manifoldmarkets/manifold/web/README.md

 3. Your site will be available on http://localhost:3000

-Check package.json for other command-line tasks. (e.g. `yarn dev` will point the development server at the prod database. `yarn emulate` will run against a local emulated database, if you are serving it via `yarn serve` from the [`functions/` package][functions-readme].)
+Check package.json for other command-line tasks. (e.g. `yarn dev` will point the development server at the prod database. `yarn dev:emulate` will run against a local emulated database, if you are serving it via `yarn serve` from the [`functions/` package][functions-readme].)

 ## Tech stack